Creativity and Innovation Training and Certification

 When you order the Bundle you get a complete ready-to-deliver Creativity & Innovation Workshop with a Facilitator’s Guide, PowerPoint Slides and reproducible Participant Manual, plus perhaps the best video DVD on creativity and innovation with examples from Apple and other innovative companies, and one online Creativity Profile and Innovation Gap.
 You can cover up to two full days of training with these tools, but you can select fewer segments for one day or half a day program.
 Order below.

-Request Samples and Order the Creativity Bundle
+Order the Off-the-Shelf Ready-to-Deliver Creativity Bundle

 Request samples by giving complete business information to firstname.lastname@example.org